optimizely/javascript-sdk-plugin-pending-events/README.md

 [![BrowserStack Status](https://www.browserstack.com/automate/badge.svg?badge_key=VFFWdTVVODZyelR1eEFoMTV1ekY3UjFpSTVQemQwcU50RXJLMjk3dEhsUT0tLXBtdUNkNWR3VVdYYmJrSnZBc2dBNmc9PQ==--870d019874abb415a289e1bb630ccdc9eb07c909)](https://www.browserstack.com/automate/public-build/VFFWdTVVODZyelR1eEFoMTV1ekY3UjFpSTVQemQwcU50RXJLMjk3dEhsUT0tLXBtdUNkNWR3VVdYYmJrSnZBc2dBNmc9PQ==--870d019874abb415a289e1bb630ccdc9eb07c909)

-An [`EventDispatcher`](https://developers.optimizely.com/x/solutions/sdks/reference/index.html?language=javascript#event-dispatcher) for Optimizely FullStack ([`javascript-sdk`](https://github.com/optimizely/javascript-sdk), Web browser environment) that keeps a queue of pending (not completed) events and persist to localStorage.
-This allows us to retry events that are canceled by e.g. a page unload.
+An **unsupported, experimental⚠️** [`EventDispatcher`](https://developers.optimizely.com/x/solutions/sdks/reference/index.html?language=javascript#event-dispatcher) for Optimizely Full Stack ([`javascript-sdk`](https://github.com/optimizely/javascript-sdk), Web browser environment) that keeps a queue of pending (not completed) events and persist to `localStorage`, and retries pending events on initialization.

+## Motivation

+Tracking click in browsers is difficult because browsers often redirect users before tracking requests complete.
+This example suggests one of many possible solutions to the above problem.
+Feel free to try it out, modify according the the LICENSE, and suggest changes here.
+And if you have another method for tackling this problem, we'd love to hear from you!
+Drop us a line at developers@optimizely.com.

 ## Install